SCOTTSDALE, Ariz. -- Competition is expected to be a hallmark of new manager Gabe Kapler’s first Spring Training with the Giants.

-Lock: Buster Posey
+Locks: Buster Posey

-Possibilities: Aramis Garcia, free agent or trade
+Possibilities: Tyler Heineman, Rob Brantly, Chadwick Tromp, free agent or trade

-Lock: Brandon Crawford
+Locks: Brandon Crawford

-Possibilities: Dubón, Solano, Abiatal Avelino, free agent or trade
+Possibilities: Dubón, Solano, Abiatal Avelino

-Lock: Evan Longoria
+Locks: Evan Longoria

-Locks: Mike Yastrzemski, Alex Dickerson, Steven Duggar
+Locks: Hunter Pence, Mike Yastrzemski, Alex Dickerson

 Locks: Johnny Cueto, Jeff Samardzija, Kevin Gausman, Drew Smyly